 In typical years, eviction filings at the Boulder courthouse are around 1,000 per year.
 With eviction protections and financial supports in place to support tenants through the pandemic, eviction filings remained low at 392 for 2020 and 557 for 2021.
 However, eviction filings have steadily increased (see chart below) and are now in line with pre-pandemic levels.
-As we enter 2022, we expect a return to typical rates of eviction.
+As we enter 2022, we anticipate a rate of eviction filings at levels similar to pre-pandemic years.
+It is important to note that eviction filings, when the suit is filed and a tenant is notified of the hearing, is not the same as eviction judgments, when a tenant must leave the property.
+In the window of time between eviction filings and the time of court, the EPRAS program supports tenants with a range of services to ideally prevent an eviction judgment.